 Water resistance: 30 meters

-Strap: Brown crocodile leather strap with 18-carat rose gold buckle
+Strap: Brown crocodile leather strap with 18-karat rose gold buckle

 Crystal: Sapphire, antireflective, convex